185SE14THST/php-xml-insurance-fraud-prevention/README.md

 Licensed under the [MIT](LICENSE.txt) License.

 ## Contact for collaboration
+**Usage:** This code is not intended to be used in a production enviroment.
+Its sole purpose is for visualization and functional tests.
 **Projects:** Interested in taking this sample development even further?
 Contact the author of this sample for collaborative opportunities.